 Twin Peaks: the Return episodes 1-4 recap – so far, so wayward

-David Lynch’s game-changing TV mystery show Twin Peaks is back on our screens after 26 years – and on the evidence of the first episodes, it’s a shiftier beast than ever.
-Join the investigation with an in-depth look at the first four instalments.
+David Lynch’s game-changing TV mystery show Twin Peaks is back on our screens after 26 years – and on the evidence of the first episodes, it's a shiftier beast than ever.
+Tom Huddleston joins the investigation.

 Updated: